rbannist/iac-hackathon/guide.md

 * Install Git for Windows/Linux/Mac
 * Fork this repository on GitHub
 * Clone it locally from your fork
+* Modify build settings to replace bhummerstone/iac-hackathon with own fork

 ### Link Jenkins/GitHub
 * Go to GitHub -> Profile pic drop down -> Settings -> Personal access tokens